 If you are over 60 you are either thinking about retirement or you are already retired.
 Outliers aside, who retire earlier or are on the other end of the spectrum and work into their 70’s, being in your 60’s in the transitional decade from your meat and potatoes career to whatever it is you are going to do once retired.
 Play more golf, travel, fish, visit the grandkids, build that shed for the riding mower there was never time to do, or become a docent at the local museum.
 Whatever it is that you’ve spent the last 40 years planning for; the time that becomes “My Time.”

-Are we emotionally prepared for what comes next?
-In my case retirement was forced on me 4 years before my estate plan had forecasted a position to be comfortable if I lived to 100.
+Are we prepared financially and emotionally for what comes next?
+In my case retirement was placed upon me 4 years before my estate plan had forecasted a position to be comfortable if I lived to 100.
 That is ambitious, but it has always seemed to me that anything less is kind of quitting.
 I mean, why not 100?
 Nice round number.
 Lots of attention on your last birthday.

 It was 2020 and Covid caused a lot of businesses to trim down or to re-evaluate their business plans.
 I was in advertising and the assets I offered for 17 years were no longer going to be part of the company.
 I was let go.
 That happened to a lot of us at the tail end of my generation.